denal05/Ad0e702Mnemonics/README.md

 The capital letters of the "CRAWlSPacED Mezzanine" mnemonic correspond to the first letter of the XML filename:
-Additionally, the first letter repeats in the following pattern, in alphabetical order: 132-322-122
+Additionally, the first letter repeats in the following pattern, in alphabetical order: 132-322-122 (Hint: I set this number sequence as my mobile phone screen unlock pin to force myself to memorize it.)

 1. acl.xml (A 1 time)
 2. catalog_attributes.xml (C 3 times)